Tushar-bioinfo/learning-bioinformatics/_posts/_posts/2025-07-02-boston-housing_main.md

 But — since our model predicts **log-transformed prices**, we use this function only to get log-estimates.
 The actual dollar conversion and inflation scaling will be handled by another function later.

-### Scaling Model Predictions to Today's Market

-When we train our model, it learns from the original Boston Housing dataset — a dataset collected in the 1970s where prices are measured in **thousands of dollars**.
-So even a "high price" in that data might be just \$50,000.

-But today, Boston home prices are **much higher**.

-So if we just return the model’s predictions directly, we’d be showing values that are **way too low** for today’s market.

-That’s where this **scaling factor** comes in:

----

 ```python
 ### Select current Median price of houses in Boston in  -> villow_median_price
 villow_median_price = 583.3